 7/20—7/21 SRP Grand Finale: Celebrate Reading Success!
 Kids who complete the summer reading program, visit the Scholastic Book Fair and pick out your own book, sponsored by Friends of Camp Verde Library.

 6/8—7/13 FRI @11:00a Fun w/Math & Science (weekly): A six week parent/child STEM-based program introducing fundamental concepts of math and science using play and books.
-In this fun, interactive series designed to align with the Arizona Early Learning Standards for Math and Science and Arizona’s School Readiness Framework, parents learn simple strategies to involve children from three to five years old in science and math concept building activities.
+In this fun, interactive series designed to align with the Arizona Early Learning Standards for Math and Science and Arizona’s School Readiness Framework, parents learn simple strategies to involve children from zero to five years old in science and math concept building activities.
 Topics covered are observation and hypothesis, our senses, sorting and comparing, cause and effect, patterns and sequencing, and geometry and measurement.

 6/2—7/14 SAT @1:00p S.T.E.A.M.
 Time (weekly): Hands-on science, technology, engineering, arts and math projects centered around music—salt vibrations, echolocation, water xylophone, balloon speakers, and more...